 Buy a Signature Piece

 If your child wants desperately to be a specific character for Halloween, buy the one thing that will make them stand out and make the rest.
 For Harry Potter’s Hermione or Harry, purchase just the tie and build around it.
 Puff up Hermione’s hair and eyeliner in Harry Potter’s scar.
-Use a chopstick for the wand (or borrow something wand-like from a friend) and you’re set!
+Use a chopstick or large stick for the wand (or borrow something wand-like from a friend) and you’re set!
 For Darth Vader, invest in only the mask and then attach some tin foil buttons to a black outfit.
 Good to go!

 This won’t help you this season, but plan ahead for next Halloween by stalking the clearance aisles after the holiday this year.
 Clearance costumes make for great pretend-play fun all year round; they’re not just for Halloween!